Vehicle audio: Radio

 1937 Philips Auto Radio.
 Weighing 24 kg and taking 8 litres of space, it was floor mounted with a wired remote control to be fitted to the dashboard.

 In 1904, before commercially viable technology for mobile radio was in place, American inventor and self-described "Father of Radio" Lee de Forest demonstrated a car radio at the 1904 Louisiana Purchase Exposition in St. Louis.

 Around 1920, vacuum tube technology had matured to the point where the availability of radio receivers made radio broadcasting viable.
-A technical challenge was that the vacuum tubes in the radio receivers required 50 to 250 volt direct current, but car batteries ran at 6V.
-Voltage was stepped up with a vibrator that provided a pulsating DC which could be converted to a higher voltage with a transformer, rectified, and filtered to create higher-voltage DC.
+A technical challenge was that the vacuum tubes in the radio receivers required 50 to 250 volt direct current, but car batteries ran at 6V and so radios needed their own separate battery.
+The breakthrough was finding a way to step up the voltage with a vibrator that provided a pulsating DC which could be converted to a higher voltage with a transformer, rectifier, and filter to create higher-voltage DC.

 In 1920 Guglielmo Marconi demonstrated a car wireless receiver in Chelmsford, Essex, England where his company had installed an experimental 6 kW longwave transmitter on 2750 meters (109 kHz).

-In 1924, Kelly's Motors in NSW, Australia, installed its first car radio.
+In 1924, Kelly's Motors in New South Wales, Australia, installed its first car radio.

 In 1930, the American Galvin Manufacturing Corporation marketed a Motorola-branded radio receiver for $130.
 The cost of these early radios was expensive, relative to the price of a car: the contemporary Ford Model A cost about $540.
 A Plymouth sedan, "wired for Philco Transitone radio without extra cost," was advertised in Ladies' Home Journal in 1931.
-In 1932 in Germany the Blaupunkt AS 5 medium wave and longwave radio was marketed for 465 Reichsmark, about one-third of the price of a small car.
+In 1932 in Germany, the Blaupunkt AS 5 medium wave and longwave radio was marketed for 465 Reichsmark, about one-third of the price of a small car.
 Because it took nearly 10 litres of space, it could not be located near the driver and was operated via a steering wheel remote control.
 In 1933, Crossley Motors offered a factory fitted car radio for £35.
 By the late 1930s, push button AM radios were considered a standard feature.
 In 1946, there were an estimated 9 million AM car radios in use.